GrinonBarrett/Taksidos/Core Rules/Creatures/Fauxakhar.md

 **Alternative Eye Beams**: Once per round, *the fauxakhar may alter the damage type of one of its eye beams to be fire, necrotic, psychic, or toxic.
 It cannot change a ray's attack to the same type as it did during the previous round if at all*.

-**Piercing Stare**: As an action, the fauxakharkhar fires a basic eyebeam from each of its eyes at the same time at a single target. *It may treat any of the beams as piercing attacks for this purpose*.
+**Piercing Stare**: As an action, the fauxakhar fires a basic eyebeam from each of its eyes at the same time at a single target. *It may treat any of the beams as piercing attacks for this purpose*.
 It must rest before doing so again.

 **False beams**: As an action, it fires a beam of illusory power from each eye at a different target. *A creature so targeted must succeed a [Will] or [Prcp] save.
 If it fails, its hitpoints are reduced by 1.
 If it is a critical failure, it becomes prone and vulnerable until the end of the round*.
 It cannot do so during consecutive rounds.
 A critical success on the save reveals the nature of the attack to the creature, and it ceases to be affected by it for the rest of the encounter.
 A creature with no hitpoints remaining suffers no effect from this.